Agison23/Lumisovellus21/README.md

 # Snowledge - Lumisovellus

-This is a repository for the Snowledge application
+This is a repository for the Snowledge application.
+See [Wiki](https://gitlab.com/lumisovellus/snowledge/-/wikis/home) for more in-depth documentation!

 ---